giobarc/GOrGONA/README.md

 Step 12: compile the program "03_take.f90" using the following command: "gfortran -o 03_take.x 03_take.f90" and execute it using the following command: "./03_take.x".
 The "DATA" folder will appear and the script "04_extract.sh" will be generated.
 By executing it ("./04_extract.sh") the DATA folder will be populated with xyz files corresponding to the lowest-energy structure at each investigated composition found in the BH runs.

 First part of the search (unbiased one) is complete and we can proceed (if desired) to a refined search using the collected motifs in the DATA folder.
-This second part is defined "biased" as it exploits a database of known structures.
+This second part is defined 'biased' as it exploits a database of known structures.
 To proceed follow these steps:

-Step 13: open the bash script 05_search_biased and follow these steps:\
+Step 13: open the bash script "05_search_biased" and follow these steps:\
-13.1: change 'parallel_seeded_XxYy' by specifying the two metals you have chosen (lines 12, 40 and 70);\
+13.1: change "parallel_seeded_XxYy" by specifying the two metals you have chosen (lines 12, 40 and 70);\
 13.2: change "SizeEnd2", "SizeEnd2" and "Pruning2": the first two specify the range of compositions to investigate; it can be the same range investigated in the unbiased search, but it can be also a different range; same considerations hold for "Pruning2".
 If "SizeStart1"=0 and "SizeEnd1"=100 and "Pruning1"=20, if we want to explore the same range, we can set "SizeStart2"=20, "SizeEnd2"=80 and "Pruning2"=20;\
-13.3: change also "SizeStart1" and "SizeEnd1" by using (I4) format.
+13.3: change also "SizeStart1" and "SizeEnd1" by using (I4) format (see Step 5.1).

-Step 14: go into the folder parallel_seeded_XxYy and:\
+Step 14: go into the folder "parallel_seeded_XxYy" and:\
 14.1: put in the folder the correct force field file; \
 14.2: open the file "analize", where you have to:\
-14.2.1: specify the correct couple of metals by replacing Xx and Yy; \
+14.2.1: specify the correct couple of metals by replacing "Xx" and "Yy"; \
 14.2.2: specify the correct value of "SizeEnd2".\
 14.3: open the files "clean" and "crea", where you have to specify the correct value of "SizeEnd2".\
-14.4: open the files "input_bh.in" and choose the desired number of BH steps ("nbh2", line 8) and specify the correct name of the force field file (line 6).
-For beginners, we suggest to use nbh values between 5000 (for clusters composed by about 200 atoms) and 15000/20000 for clusters composed by 600/800 atoms.\
+14.4: open the file "input_bh.in" and choose the desired number of BH steps ("nbh2", line 8) and specify the correct name of the force field file (line 6).
+For beginners, we suggest to use "nbh2" values between 5000 (for clusters composed by about 200 atoms) and 15000/20000 for clusters composed by 600/800 atoms.\
 14.5: open the program "parallel_seeded.f90" and:\
-14.5.1: specify the correct couple of metals by replacing Xx and Yy;\
+14.5.1: specify the correct couple of metals by replacing "Xx" and "Yy";\
-14.5.2: compile the program using the following command: "gfortran -o parallel_seeded.x parallel_seeded.f90" 14.5.3: compile the program read.f90 using the following command: "gfortran -o read.x read.f90".
+14.5.2: compile the program using the following command: "gfortran -o parallel_seeded.x parallel_seeded.f90";
+14.6: compile the program "read.f90" using the following command: "gfortran -o read.x read.f90".

-Step 16: execute the script "05_search_biased" in batch mode with the command: "nohup ./05_search_biased < /dev/null >& LOG_B &.
-This command will send (in parallel) the BH simulations.
+Step 16: execute the bash script "05_search_biased" in batch mode with the command: "nohup ./05_search_biased < /dev/null >& LOG_B &".
+This command will send (in parallel) the seeded BH simulations optimizing chemical order only.

 Step 17: compile the program "06_best.f90" using the following command: "gfortran -o 06_best.x 06_best.f90" and execute it using the following command: "./06_best.x"; a new "result.out" will be created by putting together all the results coming from the "curve-.." files.